vmware-tanzu/velero-plugin-for-vsphere/docs/vanilla.md

 * Canceling: the upload of snapshot is being cancelled
 * Canceled: the upload of snapshot is cancelled
 * CleanupAfterUploadFailed: the Cleanup of local snapshot after the upload of snapshot was failed
+* UploadFailedAfterRetry: the snapshot is failed to be uploaded after retries, and local snapshot is deleted

 #### Uploads